TDL Awards

 ABOUT THE TDL AWARDS

 If you have a question or suggestion, please contact TDL at info@tdl.org.
-Find more conference updates at https://www.tdl.org/tdl-events/tcdl/tcdl-2023/.
+Find more conference updates here.

 The Texas Digital Library (TDL) is a consortium of higher education institutions that builds capacity for preserving, managing, and providing access to unique digital collections of enduring value.
 Recognizing that the community benefits from the work of many, the TDL Awards seek to acknowledge, support, and celebrate work done in this area.
 Each year, the TDL Awards honor Texas-based individuals and groups that have made outstanding contributions to the advancement of digital libraries.
 Digital libraries are defined broadly as access to digital collections from allied organizations such as museums, archives, historical societies, and other cultural heritage institutions.

-Texas Digital Library and the TCDL Awards Subcommittee encourages submissions from professionals in historically underrepresented communities and their allies.
-Including but not limited to “the presence and contributions of all persons regardless of age, culture, abilities, bodies, ethnic origin, sex, gender identity, sexual orientation, marital status, nationality, race, religion, or socioeconomic status.”
+The TDL Awards Committee encourages submissions from historically excluded communities and their allies, including but not limited to the presence and contributions of all persons regardless of age, culture, abilities, bodies, ethnic origin, sex, gender identity, sexual orientation, marital status, nationality, race, religion, or socioeconomic status.

 These awards recognize excellence in the following areas: